gevuong/SaladBar/README.md

 This project will utilize the following technologies:

 - Vanilla JavaScript overall structure and game logic,
-- `EaselJS` with `HTML5 Canvas` for DOM manipulation and rendering,
+- `p5.js` library
 - Webpack to bundle the various scripts.

 In addition to the webpack entry file, there will be 5 scripts involved in this project:

-`main.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
+`main.js`: this script will handle the logic for creating and updating the necessary `sketch.js` elements and rendering them to the DOM.

-`Easel.js`
+`sketch.js`
 `main.js`
 `board.js`
 `salad_bowl.js`